gwfellows/High-Impact-Engineers.github.io/pages/about.md

 High Impact Engineers is now completely volunteer-run and has no funding.

 This website was built and is currently maintained by [Amanda Matthes](https://amanda-matthes.github.io/).
 Please help me change that by [contributing](./contribute.md) yourself!
 I would love to onboard more maintainers.
-But I am grateful for any tiny pull requests and issue.
+But I am grateful for any tiny pull request and issue.